 It's also the best way to get more nourishing bone broth, pastured meats, and even some yummy vegetables into my family.
 They all have seconds and thirds, it's THAT good.

 Simple Taco Soup

-- 1 can organic black beans or 1-2 cans Great Northern beans (don't drain those), I love the beans at that link, they're already soaked for you!
+- 1 can drained organic black beans or 1-2 cans Great Northern beans (don't drain those), I love the beans at that link, they're already soaked for you!

 - 1 cup fresh or frozen organic sweet corn, if you're not watching your carbs

-- 4 cups of your favorite organic salsa OR if you don't have salsa on-hand add approximately 2 cups organic canned tomatoes plus 2 cups tomato sauce with extra spices like 1 Tablespoon cumin, 1 Tablespoon garlic powder, maybe a few shakes of dried oregano and parsley if you'd like — fresh herbs are even better if you have them, and for all of this just adapt to your own taste preferences.)
+- 4 cups of your favorite organic salsa OR if you don't have salsa on-hand, add approximately 2 cups organic fresh or canned tomatoes, chopped organic veggies of choice like 1 onion, 1 stalk celery, 1-2 peppers, 1-2 jalepenos, 2-3 cloves minced garlic, and a handful of parsley and/or cilantro.
 Here's my homemade salsa recipe – this can be made ahead or I do buy it at the store sometimes.